 Teachers and leadership of Title I schools are given priority to attend trainings, site visits, professional learning opportunities, and coaching.
-Title I schools and schools with high numbers of English learners are given greater allocations for coaching as well as support from the Coordinator of ELD and Accountability for embedded learning and lesson demonstration.
+Title I schools with high numbers of English learners is given greater allocations for coaching and support from the Coordinator of ELD and Accountability for embedded learning and lesson demonstration.